Ford's European sales slide threatens revival plan

 The new Fiesta and Kuga models posted stronger orders in February, Ford said this week, promising to revive deliveries ahead of the late-2013 arrival of its EcoSport mini crossover.

-Carmakers from Daimler AG (DAIGn.DE) to Renault (RENA.PA) have also warned that European demand continues to weaken.
+Carmakers from Daimler AG to Renault have also warned that European demand continues to weaken.

 But responses have varied, with brands like Renault and Opel vowing to maintain market share while GM's Chevrolet and others give ground to defend prices.